zkpassport/zkpassport-docs/docs/api.md

 - `logo`: URL to your application's logo
 - `purpose`: Description of why you're requesting verification
 - `scope` (optional): Scope for the unique identifiers
-- `validity` (optional): Number of days ago the ID should have been last scanned (defaults to 180 days)
+- `validity` (optional): How many seconds ago the proof should have been generated
 - `devMode` (optional): Whether to enable dev mode (defaults to false).
 Dev mode will accept mock proofs generated from the mock passports in the app.
 - `cloudProverUrl` (optional): The url of the cloud prover to use for compressed proofs.
 Defaults to ZKPassport's Cloud Prover.
 - `bridgeUrl` (optional): The url of the websocket to use to connect to the mobile app.
 Defaults to ZKPassport's Bridge.